MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 <!-- Title: Display Issues in severity order  -->
 <!-- Subtitle: Entries in the Issues tool now display in severity order and allow you to focus your updates on the most important issues. -->

 The **Issues** tool displays recommendations to improve your website, including accessibility, performance, security, and so on.
 Based on your feedback, issues are now automatically sorted by severity.
 In each feedback category, each issue marked as an **Error** appears first, followed each issue marked as a **Warning**, then each issue marked as a **Tip**.
 To help you refine your issues, extra filter options are planned for a future update.
-For more information about how to review issues, navigate to [Find and fix problems with the Microsoft Edge DevTools Issues tool][DevtoolsIssuesIndex].
+For more information about how to review issues, navigate to [Find and fix problems by using the Issues tool][DevtoolsIssuesIndex].

 :::image type="complex" source="../../media/2021/04/elements-issues-ordered-issues.msft.png" alt-text="The Issues tool displays sorted issues by severity" lightbox="../../media/2021/04/elements-issues-ordered-issues.msft.png":::
    The **Issues** tool displays sorted issues by severity